seahyc/transactions_labeller/README.md

 # Bank Transaction Labeler

 ## Overview
 This project is a command-line tool for labeling bank transactions extracted from PDF statements.
 It allows users to categorize transactions into predefined categories, making it easier to analyze personal or company finances.
+This works with another module ocbc_dbs_statement_parser

 ## Features
 - Parse bank statements from PDF files.